 Reason No. 5: Marduk.

-Reason No. 6: All the other proto-Christ deities who also had virgin births, performed miracles, had immaculately trimmed beards, etc.
+Reason No. 6: The other myriad proto-Christ deities who also had virgin births, performed miracles, had immaculately trimmed beards, etc.

 Reason No. 6: Huitzilopochli.
 Child sacrifice, anyone?
 Merry Huitzilopochlimas!